 The fourth wave will consist of uber-trendy cafes with locally sourced products, nitrogen infused java, and a focus on each individual beverage.
 The fourth-wave is going to make it even harder to spot the trendiest and best coffee shops.
 However, we’ve compiled a list of the top coffee shop trends emerging in 2017.
 These trends could very well usher in the fourth wave of coffee.

 (*List is not in any order)

 Brands Built on Social Media

 Sure, every coffee shop, restaurant, and brand that wants millennials and young people to buy their products or services understand the importance of social media.
 However, the coffee shop is one establishment in which social media could be the deciding factor between success and failure.
 Young people need something to share.
 The next generation, the generation born from 1985 to 2000, loving showing off.
 With Snapchat placing an importance on brand, location, and stories, trendy coffee shops need to take action and recognize that Snapchat, Twitter, and Instagram are the easiest ways in which to promote their business.
 There are multiple ways in which coffee shops and cafes can make their brands more shareable.
-From custom coffee sleeves with cool designs and fun quotes to masterfully prepared food and drink, baristas and other employees need to stay creative.
+From custom coffee sleeves and custom coasters with cool designs and fun quotes to masterfully prepared food and drink, baristas and other employees need to stay creative.
 Coffee shops that are unique and promote individualism will succeed in the fourth-wave.